Early Phonological Awareness through Rhyme and Song with Steve Grocott

-• Ideas for practical activities designed to boost participants ability and confidence in all their musical activities
+- Ideas for practical activities to boost participant’s ability and confidence in all their musical activities

-• A carefully selected teacher publication to facilitate implementation
+Participants on this course will receive a carefully selected teacher publication to facilitate the implementation.

 About Steve Grocott

 "Thank you Steve, I’m not afraid to sing anymore.
-I think my class will be ‘jamming’ regularly!"Course Participant, 2015-16
+I think my class will be ‘jamming’ regularly!"Teacher, 2016

 "Poetry, nursery rhymes, nonsense verse, tongue-twisters, music and dance should be central features of an appropriate early years curriculum, as should talking and listening."Marian Whitehead in Beard R: Rhyme, Reading and Writing